wbarich/melio-name-classifier/README.md

 4. Labels in training data may have some noise (mentioned in assignment)

 ### Trade-offs
-1. **Random classifier first** - Prioritized infrastructure over ML accuracy to establish end-to-end system quickly
-2. **KServe SDK vs pure Django** - Chose KServe SDK for native V2 protocol support and future scalability
+1. KServe SDK for native V2 protocol support and future scalability
-3. **No frontend UI** - Focused on core API functionality to maximize development time on infrastructure
-4. **CPU-only deployment** - No GPU requirements keep container lightweight
+2. CPU-only deployment keeps container lightweight

 ## Troubleshooting